strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 ## Open Policy Agent Gatekeeper

 Gatekeeper is a validating admission controller for validating Kubernetes resources.
-It is installed into your Kubernetes cluster as admission controller.
+It is installed into your Kubernetes cluster as an admission controller.
 And you can use two special custom resources to configure its behavior:
 `ConstraintTemplate` CRs are used to create a policy template which can be parametrized.
 When you create it, Gatekeeper will dynamically create a new CRD based on the template.
 And this new CRD can be used to create a constraints - an instance of the policy with defined parameters which will be enforced.
-If this sounds confusing, don't worry.
-The examples coming next will make it much more clear.
+If this sounds confusing, don't worry, the examples coming next will make it much clearer.

 But before we show some examples, we need to install Gatekeeper.
 Detailed installation instructions can be found in the [Gatekeeper README.md file](https://github.com/open-policy-agent/gatekeeper#installation-instructions).